solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 ```
 #include<iostream>
 using namespace std;

 int main()
 {
 	cout << "Hello World!";
 	return 0;
 }

 ```

 The Python version of this program is very simple: one line of code that will `print` the string `'Hello World!`.
 It is easy to read and understand.

 The C++ version does exactly the same, but it requires us to write more information.
-For example we need to define a `main` function, we have to be careful with the use of punctuation (notice the semicolons at the end of some of the lines) and `cout` is not very readable.
+For example we need to define a `main` function, we have to be careful with the use of punctuation (notice the semicolons at the end of some of the lines) and `cout` is not very understandable in plain terms.

 > Instructor Note:
-> # OTHER EXAMPLES
+> ### OTHER EXAMPLES
 > You are encouraged to use other specific examples of an element python does particularly well, using a simple statement or function.
 This depends on your familiarity with other programming languages, as wel with the abilities of the students in your class.